pflin87/droopy/README.md

     For multiple Selection
     instance.select({'key':[2,4]});

-#### deselect()
+#### deselect() : to promatically de-selection.
     For Single Selection
     instance.deselect({'key':'2.2'});

     For multiple Selection
     instance.deselect({'key':[2.2,4.1]});

+## Callback methods

 #### onChange()
-     This callback fire only when a value change in dropdown
+     Fire only when a value change in druthers

 #### onDeselect()
-     It's fire only when a value has been deselected
+     Fire only when a value has been deselected

 #### onTagCreate()
-    It's a callback function which is call when tag is created
+     Fire only when tag is created

 #### onTagClick()
-     It's a callback function which is call when user click on tag
+     Fire only when user click on tag

 #### onClickReq()
-     It's a callback function which is call when user is selected any value either by mouse/touce
+     Fire only when user select any value either by mouse/touce

 #### onClearTag()
-     Call back function for click on clearTag/clearAllTsg

-#### replaceData()
-     This function is to replace all data from new one.
+     Fire only when deselection done by node which passed in option -> "clearAllTag"

 ### Author